1. What did you do in 2022 that you’d never done before?

 21. How did you spend Christmas?

-22. How are you spending New Year’s Eve?
+22. How will you spend New Year’s Eve?

 23. What was your favorite TV program?